davestewart/jquery-log/README.md

 jquery-log
 ==========

-Simple but useful plugin to log collection's properties to the console
+Simple but useful plugin to log arbitrary collection properties to the console